History and Sights in Hepoköngäs Nature Reserve

 One of the Finland's highest natural waterfalls, fall measures 24 metres in height.

 - From the parking area there is a 600 metres long trail, which of 300 metres is covered by boards.
 At the end of the trail there is a lookout platform, from which there is a great view of the waterfall and the river valley.
-Place is also accessible for disabled.
+Place is also accessible.

-- dry toilet for the disabled and an information board can both be found at the parking area.
+- An accessible dry toilet and an information board can both be found at the parking area.

-- Hepoköngäs Waterfall has in the past been a popular place for locals to gather during mid-Summer.
-Today people gather at the falls mainly on Independence Day at which time the waterfall is illuminated.
+Hepoköngäs Waterfall has in the past been a popular place for locals to gather during mid-Summer.
+Today people gather at the falls mainly in spring when there is a lot of water running down the steep rocks.
+Another popular visiting time is on Finland's Independence Day at which time the waterfall is illuminated.

 Log floatings in Heinijoki